jsdom/domexception/README.md

 ## APIs

-This package exposes 2 flavors of the `DOMException` interface depending on the imported module.
+This package exposes two flavors of the `DOMException` interface depending on the imported module.

 ### `domexception` module

-This module exports the `DOMException` interface constructor.
+This module default-exports the `DOMException` interface constructor.

 ### `domexception/webidl2js-wrapper` module